anixtm3/acadence/README.md

 # Acadence

-Acadence is a behavior-driven productivity operating layer built on Linux.
+Acadence is a behavior-driven productivity operating layer built for Linux (GNOME).
 It enforces deep work through controlled execution modes, distraction blocking, face-based presence monitoring, and persistent session tracking.

-This is not a productivity app.
+Acadence is not a productivity app.
-It is an execution environment for disciplined academic work.
+It is an execution environment designed to reduce reliance on willpower and instead engineer discipline through system control.

 ---

-## Core Philosophy
+## Philosophy

-Acadence is designed around one principle:
+Acadence operates on a simple principle:

-> Environment controls behavior.
+Environment shapes behavior.

-Instead of relying on willpower, Acadence restructures the operating system environment to eliminate distractions and enforce intentional work sessions.
+Rather than trusting motivation, Acadence modifies the operating environment to remove distractions, enforce intentional sessions, and track behavioral integrity.

 ---

-## Features
+## Core Features

-### 1. Productivity Modes
+### Productivity Modes

 Acadence provides dedicated execution modes:

-* **Focus Mode** – Deep work with face monitoring and session tracking
+* Focus Mode — Deep work with face monitoring and session tracking
-* **Study Mode** – Structured academic reading environment
+* Study Mode — Structured academic reading environment
-* **Code Mode** – Development-focused environment
+* Code Mode — Development-focused environment

 Each mode:

-* Kills distracting applications (Firefox, Discord, Telegram, Spotify)
+* Terminates distracting applications (Firefox, Discord, Telegram, Spotify)
 * Disables GNOME notification banners
-* Launches only allowed applications
+* Launches only approved applications
-* Activates a background watchdog to continuously block distractions
+* Activates a background watchdog that continuously enforces restrictions

----

-### 2. Watchdog Enforcement
+### Watchdog Enforcement

-A background `acadence_watchdog` process runs every 3 seconds and terminates blocked applications if launched.
+A background `acadence_watchdog` process runs every 3 seconds and terminates blocked applications if launched during an active session.

-This ensures environment integrity during active sessions.
+This ensures environmental integrity throughout the session.

----

-### 3. Face-Based Discipline System (Focus Mode)
+### Face-Based Discipline System (Focus Mode)

 Focus Mode activates a real-time OpenCV face detection monitor.

-* If your face is not detected consistently, a warning is issued.
+* If your face is not detected consistently, a warning notification is issued.
-* Warnings are counted.
+* Warnings are counted during the session.
-* If absence exceeds a threshold (30 seconds), forced exit is triggered.
+* If absence exceeds the configured threshold (30 seconds), a forced exit is triggered.

-This enforces physical presence and prevents passive distraction.
+This enforces physical presence and prevents passive disengagement.

----

-### 4. Persistent Session Tracking
+### Persistent Session Tracking

-Acadence logs every Focus session to SQLite:
+All Focus sessions are logged to a local SQLite database.

+Database location:

-Database: `db/acadence.db`
+`db/acadence.db`

-Session fields:
+Each session stores:

 * id
 * mode